Women the mystery ingredient in Australia's jobs feast

 Just three of 19 industry sectors - healthcare, construction, education - accounted for the vast bulk of the job gains this year, illustrating how narrowly based the revival has been.

-That has left some slack in the labor market, which is restraining wage growth and consumer prices and keeping the central bank from lifting record-low interest rates of 1.50 percent.
+That has left some slack in the labour market, which is restraining wage growth and consumer prices and keeping the central bank from lifting record-low interest rates of 1.50 percent.

 “The 2017 acceleration in aggregate employment all but disappears in the ex-healthcare numbers,” said JP Morgan analyst Ben Jarman.